Bobby Verdon-Roe

-Robert Geoffrey Verdon-Roe (born 21 November 1965 in Winchester, Hampshire) is a British professional racing driver who has raced in various formats of motor sport throughout his career.
+Robert Geoffrey Verdon-Roe (born 21 November 1965 in Winchester, Hampshire) is a British racing driver who has raced in various formats of motor sport throughout his career.
 He has won Formula Renault, TVR Tuscan and Historic Formula One Championships.

 He is the grandson of Sir Alliott Verdon Roe who was a pioneer of British aviation and founder of the Avro aircraft company.
 He was educated at Ashdown House and Stowe School having been brought up in Portugal.

 Racing career

 In 1988 he started racing in single-seaters, with no previous karting experience.
 Verdon-Roe came 3rd in the Formula First championship of 1988.

 In 1989 he moved into Formula Ford and finished 3rd in the P&O European Ferries Championship behind David Coulthard and Kelvin Burt.

 During 1990 and 1991 he raced in Formula Renault, culminating with him winning the Championship in 1991 after a heated battle with Jason Plato.
 He was nominated for an Autosport Award.

 In 1992 Verdon-Roe switched to touring cars with a drive in a Vauxhall Cavalier for the Ecurie Ecosse team in the British Touring Car Championship.
 He also raced in the latter half of the Formula Vauxhall Championship that year.

 In 1993 he drove a semi-works Toyota Carina E for the Park Lane Toyota Carina team.
 His best result that year was a 6th place at Snetterton and finished the championship down in 19th.